The Best Testosterone Booster in 2024

 • Epimedium: 160mg

-Of the ingredients listed, only tribulus and epimedium appear at doses we would consider likely to be effective.
+Of the ingredients listed, only Tribulus terrestris and longjack appear in doses we would consider likely to be effective.

-While its ingredient list might not be as impressive as others, there is an excellent return policy.
-It offers to give your money back as part of a lifetime guarantee for single-bottle purchases or the first bottle of a bulk purchase when you return the unopened bottles along with it.
+While the ingredient list may not be as impressive as others, the company does offer the protection of an excellent return policy.
+It gives your money back as part of a lifetime guarantee for single-bottle purchases or the first bottle of a bulk purchase when you return the unopened bottles along with it.
 If you consume more than one bottle from a bulk purchase, you will only get reimbursed for one opened bottle and any unopened bottles.

-With the exception of a 600mg dose of ashwagandha extract, there are only a few doses that hold a candle to what you'll find in most testosterone boosters from Nugenix.
 At this time, the only reasons you might prefer Test Boost Max are that it includes Tribulus terrestris — which you'll rarely see in a Nugenix supplement — and that it costs a lot less.
-That price gap grows if you buy multiple bottles of Test Boost Max.
-That can end up costing you just one-third of the prices you'll see from Nugenix.
+The price gap grows if you buy multiple bottles of Test Boost Max, which can end up costing you just one-third of the prices you'll see from Nugenix.

 If using a testosterone booster doesn't solve your problems or you've received a clinical hypogonadism diagnosis, you may require more than dietary support.
-That's where testosterone replacement therapies come in.
-The purpose of these processes is to add testosterone directly to the body, often with targeted supplementation or medication.
-They are much more dangerous than other methods, however, with side effect risks including hormonal imbalances resulting in aggression, acne, mania, and infertility.
+That's where TRTs come in.
+The purpose of these therapies is to add testosterone directly to the body, often with targeted supplementation or medication.
+They’re often a last resort for men who’ve been unsuccessful with other treatments or those whose T levels are low enough to warrant specialized treatment.
+However, they can be much more dangerous than other methods, with side effects that include hormonal imbalances resulting in aggression, acne, mania, and infertility.

-Testosterone cypionate and testosterone enanthate are androgens and anabolic steroids bioidentical to testosterone in the body.
-Clinical doses will mimic the levels of testosterone you'd see in a normal, healthy young man.
-You can take them as subcutaneous or intramuscular injections, gels, or sublingual troches.
-This is the strongest clinical TRT, and side effects can be correspondingly severe, including an increased risk of heart attack, prostate enlargement, and liver malfunction.
-There is also a roughly 10% chance of injection patients developing secondary polycythemia within a year of use, and a 40% chance after 10 years, leading to risks like blood clotting, heart attack, stroke, or aneurysm.
+Because injections are the strongest form of clinical TRT, the side effects can be correspondingly severe.
+They include an increased risk of heart attack, prostate enlargement, and liver malfunction.
+Also, there’s a roughly 10% chance of injection patients developing secondary polycythemia within a year of use, and a 40% chance after ten years, leading to risks like blood clotting, heart attack, stroke, or aneurysm.

 Anastrozole